 Emotions and needs are deeply connected.
 When our needs are recognised and met in one way or another, we often have uplifting feelings.
 When the need-meeting process falls apart, our emotional state can become much more distressing.

-The importance of exploring and negotiating needs is central to the Gestalt Cycle of Experience and approaches like Non-Violent Communication.
+The importance of exploring and negotiating needs is central to the Gestalt Cycle of Experience and approaches like Non-Violent Communication and Human Givens.
 Unfortunately, when emotion-driven thinking is steering the ship, the brain often gets scrambled which makes calm reflection about needs one heck of a challenge.